mkumar73/beckernick.github.io/_posts/2016-10-5-dynamic-programming-knapsack.markdown

 excerpt: "Dynamic Programming, Knapsack Problem, Discrete Optimization, Python"
 ---

 One of the quintessential programs in discrete optimization is the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).
 The premise is simple.
-Given a knapsack with fixed capacity and a set of `n` items with associated values and weights:
+Given a knapsack with fixed weight capacity and a set of `n` items with associated values and weights:

 1. What is the maximum total value we can fit in the knapsack
 2. Which items do we put in it to get the maximum total value in the knapsack?